MokhithraaJ/Chatbot/README.md

 # Replace with your actual Google Generative AI API key
 genai.configure(api_key="YOUR_GOOGLE_GENERATIVE_AI_API_KEY")

-# Replace with your actual MongoDB Atlas connection URI
+# Replace with your actual MongoDB Atlas connection URI and the respective Collections
 mongo_uri = "YOUR_MONGODB_CONNECTION_STRING"
 ```